 What about using a phone on a family plan or a GPS device to track my spouse’s location?

 This could backfire.
 If trust has evaporated so that this seems necessary, a better investment of time and energy would be marital counseling.
-You can find a myriad of articles and websites that extoll the value of discovering cheating spouses through these trackers.
+You can find a myriad of articles and websites that extol the value of discovering cheating spouses through these trackers.
 Yet repeated surveillance could run afoul of provisions in the Illinois Domestic Violence Act.
-Under that Act harassment equal abuse.
-The law presumes harassment where one “repeatedly” keeps petitioner under surveillance by “remaining present outside” the petitioners vehicle.
+Under that Act, harassment equals abuse.
+Illinois’ law presumes harassment where one “repeatedly” keeps petitioner under surveillance by “remaining present outside” the petitioners vehicle.

 Other than say credit card bills, where I can look to determine if there is infidelity?